RaamHorakeri/judge0.sh/README.md

 System Requirements
 Please note that Judge0 has only been tested on Linux and might not work on other systems; thus, we do not provide support for it.

-We recommend using Ubuntu 22.04, on which you need to do the following update of GRUB:
+We recommend using Ubuntu 22.04 disk atleast 16gb , 2vcpu & 4gb memory, on which you need to do the following update of GRUB:

 1.Use sudo to open file /etc/default/grub